How to Improve Seeing the Ball

 “Nose to the ball” is meant to help the hitter visualize an imaginary line extending from the tip of the nose to the ball.
 The goal is for the hitter to keep this imaginary line moving back toward the hitting zone.
 The hitter’s head should turn as the ball approaches contact.

-It may help to put a few objects on the ground, but in the path of the ball from mound to plate. and have the hitter track the ball over each object.
+It may help to put a few objects on the ground in the path of the ball from mound to plate.
+Have the hitter track the ball over each object.

 - Small Bat and Small Ball Toss.

 Use a dowel or speed bat to hit tossed golf ball wiffles.

 Short distance front tosses, flips from the side, tosses from behind the hitter, standing on a chair and dropping the ball straight down, two balls of different color tossed at same time, and many other similar drills will all help the hitter see the ball better.

 - Stand in on pitcher warmups.

 Standing in is very helpful, and also very much under utilized.
 Use this valuable opportunity to practice seeing release point, spins, making swing decisions, and perfect timing.

 - Hit off a fast pitching machine.